BegaDeveloper/BegaDeveloper/README.md

 ### Hi there 👋 I'm Ismar
 <br>
-I'm your go-to Full Stack Developer, dabbling in everything from Angular & ASP.NET Core to ExpressJs and NestJs.
+I'm your go to Full Stack Developer, dabbling in everything from Angular to ExpressJs and NestJs.
 Got a database?
 I've got you covered with PostgreSQL, mySQL, MS SQL server and MongoDB.
-And yes, I love reactive programming—RxJS is my jam!
+And yes, I love reactive programming—RxJS expert!

 Based in the beautiful town of Zivinice in Bosnia and Herzegovina, I'm all about teamwork, clear communication, and getting things done.
 But I'm not just a code junkie—I'm also super approachable and always up for a friendly chat, whether it's about the latest tech trends or just catching up.